jackli777/3b1b-some2-2022-/docs/README.md

 - "...if now going to the machine learning the part that's surprising is... so we like architectures like neural networks, and I would say this was a very rapidly evolving field until the **Transformer** came, so **attention might indeed be all you need** which is the title, also a good title although in hindsight is good I don't think at the time I thought this is a great title for a paper, but that architecture is proving that the dream of modeling sequences of any bytes, there is something there that will stick, and I think these advances in architectures, in kind of how neural networks and architectures to do what they do, um it's been hard to find one that has been so **stable** and relatively has **changed very little** since it was invented five or so years ago, so that is a **surprise** that keeps recurring into all the projects..." —— quotes from **Oriol Vinyals**, the Research Director and Deep Learning Lead at DeepMind, [Oriol Vinyals: Deep Learning and Artificial General Intelligence | Lex Fridman Podcast #306](https://www.youtube.com/watch?v=aGBLRlLe7X8)

 - Today, with the rapid development and brilliance of AI technology, I think it is necessary to have a clear and in-depth understanding of Transformer.
-Whether you are a scholar, practitioner in the field of AI, or one of the general public, I believe that by reading this blog and exploring the supporting **[3D interactive website](https://jackli777.github.io/visualizing-ai/)** personally, you will nevertheless gain something.
+Whether you are a scholar or a practitioner in the field of AI, or one of the general public, I believe that by reading this blog and exploring the supporting **[3D interactive website](https://jackli777.github.io/visualizing-ai/)** personally, you will nevertheless gain something.
 To tell the truth, it is through making the above 3D interactive website and writing this blog, that I have a clearer understanding of Transformer myself!

 - This blog focuses on the core computation process of Transformer (in **deep learning terms**, it is part of a **forward propagation** process in either the **encoder** or **decoder** in the **Transformer architecture**): **self-attention mechanism**, **scaled dot product attention mechanism**, and **multi-head attention mechanism** are introduced in detail.
 The implementation of Transformer is based on the refinement and simplification of the original paper by **Prof. Sebastian Raschka** ([personal homepage](https://sebastianraschka.com/), [GitHub homepage](https://github.com/rasbt)).
 You can refer to his published jupyter notebook ([ch16-part1-self-attention.ipynb](https://github.com/rasbt/machine-learning-book/blob/main/ch16/ch16-part1-self-attention.ipynb)).
 Based on my understanding, addition, and modification, I created the above-mentioned 3D interactive website and this blog.

 > #### Motivation
-- Since Transformer became popular, there have been a lot of academic papers, blogs, videos, etc., to extend and explain Transformer from all angles and aspects.
+- Since Transformer became popular, there have been a lot of research papers, blogs, videos, etc., to extend and explain Transformer from all angles and aspects.
 Just like Transformer's original paper, the same popular contents are as follows:
   - BERT (Devlin, J. et al. 2018), another milestone research achievement in the NLP field based on Transformer, has an astonishing 45,791 citations in Google Scholar, which is close to the original text of Transformer (upon this blog V1.0 2022-08-09)!
   - The Annotated Transformer ([new version](http://nlp.seas.harvard.edu/annotated-transformer/), [old version](http://nlp.seas.harvard.edu/2018/04/03/attention.html)) implements the original Transformer paper through PyTorch and supplements it with 2D pictures and tables.
   - [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) explains the original paper through a large number of cartoon drawings, and the author [Jay Alammar](https://jalammar.github.io/) himself has a corresponding [video explanation](https://youtu.be/-QH8fRhqFHM).
-- There were already some excellent works on topics such as **Transformer**, **Self-Attention Mechanism**, **Neural Network**, **Deep Learning**, etc. from last year's event, the [**SoME1**](https://www.3blue1brown.com/blog/some1-results#all-entries).
+- There were already some excellent works on topics such as **Transformer**, **Self-Attention Mechanism**, **Neural Network**, **Deep Learning**, etc. from last year's event, the [**SoME1**](https://www.3blue1brown.com/blog/some1-results#all-entries) as well.
 Here are some examples:
   - [Attention mechanism - An In-depth Analysis and Walkthrough](https://shaunaksen.hashnode.dev/attention-mechanism-an-in-depth-analysis-and-walkthrough-part-1), is a detailed, computer-science-style tutorial with mathematical formulas and 2D animations.
   - [From Recurrent Neural Network (RNN) to Attention explained intuitively](https://medium.com/@cakraww/from-recurrent-neural-network-rnn-to-attention-explained-intuitively-7fd7caeef6af) uses 2D animations to illustrate the development and connection from recurrent neural network (RNN) to attention mechanism.
   - [The Attention Mechanism Demystified](https://mehta-rohan.com/writings/blog_posts/attention.html)(the [original url](https://mehta-rohan.com/#/blog-posts/intuitive_attention_via_the_transformer) listed by **3b1b** is no longer valid, but similar work found from the content creator's personal website) explains the attention mechanism with beautiful 2D pictures.
-  - [Convolutional Neural Networks Explained (CNN Visualized)](https://www.youtube.com/watch?v=pj9-rr1wDhM&list=PLnQX-jgAF5pTkwtUuVpqS5tuWmJ-6ZM-Z&index=531) explains the working principle of the feedforward neural network(FFN) and the convolutional neural network(CNN) through a very cool animation.
+  - [Convolutional Neural Networks Explained (CNN Visualized)](https://www.youtube.com/watch?v=pj9-rr1wDhM&list=PLnQX-jgAF5pTkwtUuVpqS5tuWmJ-6ZM-Z&index=531) explains the working principle of the feedforward neural network(FFN) and the convolutional neural network(CNN) through a series of very cool animations.
 I believe you will be amazed by the beauty and quality of this work as much as I am!
 - From my experience in using Transformer-related models, even with the above-mentioned high-quality explanations, I still cannot confidently say that I fully understand the computation process of Transformer.
 The reason may be because of the **granularity** of the explanation (such as The Annotated Transformer does not further decompose the computation process of the attention mechanism) and the **precision** of the response to the code (for example The Illustrated Transformer has simplified explanations through a large number of cartoon pictures, but there is no response to the code implementation), the similar situation applies to those wonderful works related to Tranformer from [**SoME1**](https://www.3blue1brown.com/blog/some1-results#all-entries), the current explanation blog posts, videos, etc. are still insufficient in my opinion.

 - Based on the above status quo, I think it is necessary to launch an explanation fashion with a finer **granularity** of the explanation of the computation process and a higher **precision** in response to the code.
 Specifically, it is the **[3D interactive website](https://jackli777.github.io/visualizing-ai/)** supporting this blog.